Hill Start Assist Or Hill Hold Control - Feature Explained

 Have you ever experienced the nerve-wracking rollback when starting your car uphill?
 Juggling the clutch, brake, and accelerator on an incline can be tricky, especially for new drivers.
 Thankfully, modern technology offers a helping hand – hill start assist (HSA), also known as hill hold control (HHC).

-• Slope Detection: Sensors detect when your car is on an incline exceeding a certain threshold angle.
+- Slope Detection: Sensors within the vehicle, such as accelerometers and wheel speed sensors, detect when the car is on an incline that exceeds a predetermined angle.

-• Hold Duration: The system holds the brakes for a short duration (typically 2-3 seconds) after you release the brake pedal.
-This crucial window allows you to switch your foot from the brake to the accelerator without the car rolling back.
+- Hold Duration: The system holds this brake pressure for a short period, typically around 2-3 seconds, after the driver releases the brake pedal.
+This crucial time window allows the driver to move their foot to the accelerator.

 Also Read: Height-Adjustable Driver Seat - Feature Explained